sburris0/Flawcastr-public/readme.md

 # ISSUES THAT REQUIRE IMMEDIATE ATTENTION (AS AT 23 JULY 2024):

+(Note, as at 28 July 2024: the first issue, relating to calculations anchoring to the incorrect age, appears to be addressed.
+Validation hasn't been implemented, but preliminary manual testing of the app suggests that calculations are working as expected/desired.
+In light of this, Flawcastr as it stands is arguably ready for alpha testing.)

 * Some calculations are anchoring to the incorrect age.

 * Additional validation of calculations is required.